Slothkrew/slothkrew.com/_posts/2015-03-03-decisions-on-design.md

 author: dot|not
 ---
-While writing documentation for and setting up our XMPP-server I noticed that our configurations was quite restrictive compared to other people's servers that are out there in the wild.
+While writing documentation for and setting up our XMPP-server I noticed that our configurations are quite restrictive compared to other people's servers that are out there in the wild.
 The specific points that came to my mind as somewhat unusual are: